diegocasillas/dotfiles/README.md

-# hyper.js-settings-for-git-bash
+# My dotfiles
-My hyper.js settings for Git Bash (Windows)
+Just a repository for my dotfiles